- Lyme Disease

 The end result was a complete return of the patient’s visual-motor functions (the body’s ability to coordinate what the eye sees with the movements of the body; hand-eye coordination), 70% improvement in reaction time, complete disappearance of headaches and nausea, and much improved quality of sleep and memory.

 Perhaps the most important result is that the patient himself rated his overall condition at 9/10.
-These are just two examples of Hyperbaric Oxygen Therapy rescuing people from debilitating symptoms.

-Case Study Post-Concussion Syndrome: Healing the Brain
+Post-Concussion Syndrome: Healing the Brain

 A female in her forties came to the Calgary clinic four months after a concussion with brief loss of consciousness.
 She was still experiencing positional vertigo, memory problems, and severe daily headaches.
 She was having difficulty at work completing forms and finishing tasks.
 Her sleep was being affected as the headaches were waking her up.
 She was also suffering from severe tinnitus, hearing problems, and photosensitivity.